 This program satisfies the training standard set by the BC Industry Training Authority (ITA) for:

-Plumbers install, alter and repair the systems that keep water and waste disposal systems running.
+Plumbers install, repair, and maintain the systems that keep water and waste disposal systems running.

 The program combines technical and work-based training.
 It generally takes four years to complete.

-The technical training is made up of four levels totaling 26 weeks.
-Levels One to Three are 6 weeks each.
-Level Four is 8 weeks.
+The technical training is made up of four levels totaling 30 weeks (900 hours).
+Levels One and Three are 7 weeks each.
+Levels Two and Four are 8 weeks.
 This block of training is normally delivered through an ITA approved training institution.
 Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.

-The work-based training totals 6420 hours.
-Based on a 30-hour work week this involves 214 weeks of training.
+The work-based training totals 6,300 hours.
+Based on a 30-hour work-week this involves 210 weeks of training.